Minnesota Paycheck Calculator

 FAQs

 Minnesotans only need to pay the progressive state income tax.
-No local income tax or state-level payroll tax.
+There is no local income tax or state-level payroll tax.
 There is a standard deduction.

 How much do you make after taxes in Minnesota?